WHAT? OUR CEO FIRED?

 “Your idea Carl, how to turn our top-team into a “Team of TeamLeaders” in a carefully designed network, aiming at a purpose – larger than life?” and continued, “Do you remember our discussions around this last year?”

 “Yes” replied Carl, “TeamLeaders strategic positioned across the business, with self-extending responsibility.
 Where every team consists of a fluent number of teammates, with crystal clear result expectations, mastery competences, high capacity and who contributes to the cohesion.
 But do you think, that this will have a fair chance?”

 Hannah, “I think so if it is a given that all of us is highly engaged, free to exercise initiatives, and innovate, express opinions, and even disagree with our leaders.
 Then it will work, I am sure it will.”

 John, “Yea, and if everyone has the liberty to place themselves where they can make the greatest contribution, and live a balanced life?
 Then I am with you.”
-Michael added further, “As a Leader of TeamLeaders you would be happy to make a new year speech, “Thank you so much for doing all the things I never asked you to do.”
+Michael added further, “As a Leader of TeamLeaders you would be happy to make a new year speech, “Thank you so much for doing all of the things I never asked you to do.”

 Hannah, “Simple.
 When you lead the best team of the company, then you must be the best TeamLeader” and finished.
-“That is a call for a transformation.
+“That is a call for transformation.
 Travel into the unknown.
 What a terrific idea!”